Educational Testing

 If I come to you, I charge a travel fee due to the driving time.
 Typical travel fee is $75 in Hillsborough, Pinellas, and Pasco Counties but areas very close to Brandon may be somewhat less in non-busy times and areas very far away may be somewhat more.

 There is no deposit required for an appointment at my home or for areas very close to me such as Lithia, Brandon, and New Tampa.
-However, I might require a nonrefundable deposit of $50 for travel appointments (other than noted above) because it usually requires me to reserve 3 to 4 hours of my work day for you.
+However, I might require a nonrefundable deposit of $25 to $50 for travel appointments further away because it usually requires me to reserve 3 to 4 hours of my work day for you.
 The deposit will be applied to your total amount due as long as you keep the original appointment, but, if you cancel or reschedule, I keep the fee, and you will owe the full amount the next time you schedule.
-In other words, if the fee for an appointment is $300, and you keep the original appointment, you pay $50 now and $250 on the day of testing.
-If you cancel the appointment totally, I keep the $50.
-If you reschedule to a different date, I keep the $50 from the first time, and you will still owe me another $300 for testing.
+In other words, if the fee for an appointment is $300, and you keep the original appointment, you pay $25 now and $275 on the day of testing.
+If you cancel the appointment totally, I keep the $25.
+If you reschedule to a different date, I keep the $25 from the first time, and you will still owe me another $300 for testing.
 However, if you reschedule to an appointment at my home instead of yours, I might be willing to apply that deposit to your total as long as the second appointment is within one month of the first appointment.
 Check with me to confirm.

 I accept cash, checks, Zelle, and credit cards through Paypal.
 (I ask you to cover the 3% credit card processing fees.)
 Please note that I do NOT accept Venmo or CashApp.
 If preferred, you can break the fee into multiple payments, typically due a month apart each.